hugominas/shoppingpromo/README.md

 # Shopping cart update

 Discount provider microservice for shopping cart price update according to promotions and other business logic.

 Cart item posted to internal route and replied with shopping cart totals and discount description.

+Because there are no clear guidelines on how the hierarchy of promotional discounts are applied to each shopping cart request.
+I have made the aplication apply them all if each criteria is met.

+However if we need to only apply one discount the change should be simple as we will just need assign a new object instead of the shared one, and then apply the rules.

+## How it works

+Hapijs routes validated with joi adhering to ES6 standard, Babel not required unit test done with mocha and chai, the application is only backend and "npm run watch" for better tdd develoment

+Mock models are created to provide information about the customer and product to the shopping cart handler.

-And array with all the applied discounts is stored in the item object.
-Each discount the customer is entitled to is applied to the original price of the item.
+An array with all the applied discounts is stored in the item object.
+Each discount the customer is entitled to, is applied to the original price of the item, however free items are added with the promotional price.

 [{name:'Amazing discount', discount: 4.96, newUnitPrice:41}, name:'Another Amazing discount', discount: 10, newUnitPrice:35.96}]

 All totals are recalculated and sent back in the reply object with the property "discount".

-## How it works

-Hapijs routes validated with joi adhering to ES6 standars, Babel not required unit test done with mocha and chai, the application is only backend and "npm run watch" for better tdd develoment

-Mock models are created to provide information about the customer and product to the shopping cart handler.

 ## How to add new filters